-The strength and quality of our communities is derived from the individual components of the built, natural, social and cultural environments, which supports and are further enhanced by a strong economy.
+The strength and quality of our communities is derived from the individual components of the built, natural, social and cultural environments, supported by a strong economy.
 This section of the Plan contains policies that direct the physical shape and quality of these distinct, yet interrelated components, and promote a culture of creativity and innovation.
-(OPA 167)

 - A firm urban boundary defines the physical extent of our urban area.
 Policies direct where, when and how expansion of the urban boundary can and should occur. - The local economy and a culture of creativity provide energy, vitality, prosperity and strength to our communities. - Housing for people of all incomes and demographics in different housing types and tenures is critical to quality of life. - The quality of the built environment shapes the urban experience.
 Urban design policies direct design in both the public and private realm to facilitate unique, diverse, innovative and creative urban places. - Cultural heritage links communities to their roots and contributes to our image and cultural identity.
 Policies support the conservation of cultural heritage resources. - Community facilities/services and cultural facilities are fundamental elements of communities.
 Policies ensure the provision and quality of these facilities and services, and their accessibility by all citizens. - Health and safety in our communities is essential.
-Policies ensure that our communities are safe and healthy, mitigate and adapt to the impacts of a changing climate, improve resilience, reduce greenhouse gas emissions, and contribute to environmental sustainability.
+Policies ensure that our communities are safe and healthy.
 A broad interpretation of health recognizes the inter-relationships between all aspects of our environment and the impacts on the health of citizens.
 Policies in this section enable healthy lifestyles, promote a healthy and safe community, and promote a high quality of life.
-(OPA 167)